-The F424AG chassis model includes four high-efficiency 96%+ Titanium certified redundant 2000 Watt power supplies.
+The F424BG chassis model includes four high-efficiency 96%+ Titanium certified redundant 2000 Watt power supplies.
 In the unlikely event your power supply fails, replacement is simple and can be accomplished without tools.

-SATA Subsystem
+SAS/SATA Subsystem

-Each node in F424AG chassis supports two (2) hot-swap 3.5" SATA drives in trays for a total of eight (8) drives in the system.
-These drives are hot-swappable units and are connected to backplanes (that provides power and control).
+The F424BG supports up to six (6) hot-swap hot-swap 2.5" SAS/SATA drives in trays for each node for a total of twenty-four (24) drives.
+These drives are hot-swappable units and are connected to one backplane (that provides power and control).